mpedrero/quill/src/README.md

 By Manuel Pedrero

 Quill is a (very) simple blog generator.
-It takes a `posts` folder with blog entries written in Markdown, processes them and builds an entire blog to output.
-Quill have not any server dependences like PHP or databases, so you can host the blog in many servers, including Dropbox Public folder.
+It takes a `posts` folder with blog entries written in Markdown, processes them and builds an entire blog.
+Quill have not any server dependencies like PHP or databases, so you can host the blog in many servers, including  [NGINX](http://nginx.org/), [Apache](http://httpd.apache.org/), [Lighhtpd](http://www.lighttpd.net/)... even your Dropbox Public folder is OK.

 ## Current features

-* Entries written in Markdown
+* Blog entries written in Markdown
+* No server side requirements (only http server)
 * One click publishing
 * Simple CSS theme, mobile aware
 * Custom themes support
 * Single file configuration
-* Tags
+* Tags support
 * RSS feed
 * Dropbox aware
 * Comments support via Disqus